 More than that, Hanoi’s cocktail bar scene is poppin’.
 Every evening I’d find a new one I’d swear was my favourite, only for it to be replaced the very next night by whichever bar I visited next.

 OK guys.
 That is one hell of a lot of things to do in Hanoi.
 You’ll be relieved to hear that we are going to round it all off with a totally chill massage at the lovely Omamori Spa.

 The spa trains blind people to become masseuses and runs a number of local community initiatives with funds raised by the spa.
 So not only can you get a cracking 90-minute massage for less than £15 (SRSLY), you can rest safe in the knowledge that you’re also being a good person too.
 If only life were always this simple right?

 Sofitel Legend Metropole Hotel

 This luxury hotel provides guests with unparalleled service and timeless elegance in the heart of Hanoi, just 200 yards from the famous Hanoi Opera House.
-Check prices for the Sofitel Legend Metropole Hotel.

 The Apricot Hotel